-NRLs who invest in residential property and are 'non-natural persons' e.g. companies, should also be aware of ATED compliance obligations and a potential 17% rate of SDLT on acquiring a residential property.
+ATED and SDLT NRLs who invest in residential property and are 'non-natural persons' e.g. companies, should also be aware of ATED compliance obligations and a potential 19% rate of SDLT on acquiring a residential property (17% for purchases on or before 30 October 2024).
 ATED can give rise to a significant annual tax charge.
-The 17% SDLT rate consists of a 2% surcharge for non-residents plus a 15% SDLT rate for purchases over £500,000, the latter of which can result in a significant additional cost at the point of investment if no relief is available.
+The 19% SDLT rate consists of a 2% surcharge for non-residents plus a 17% SDLT (previously 15%) rate for purchases over £500,000, the latter of which can result in a significant additional cost at the point of investment if no relief is available.

-Nicola Anderson

-Partner

-nanderson@pem.co.uk
+Nicola AndersonPartner nanderson@pem.co.uk